 Registration and drop deadlines are dependent on the term session for which you are enrolled.
 Check the Schedule of Classes for general deadlines.
 Specific course deadlines can be found in My Chemeketa.
-It is recommended that changes be approved by an academic advisor or counselor.
+It is recommended that an academic advisor or counselor approve changes.
 You may incur additional fees or charges when making registration changes.